Did you know that your Hypothalamus is the boss of your body?

 Your hypothalamus is the driver of your body.
 Its primary objective is to keep you alive.
 And it knows exactly what’s happening in your body as well as your environment through an amazing communication network.
 Most of your hormones are controlled through a negative feedback system.

 Yet your Hypothalamus controls way more than just your thyroid.
-In fact your Hypothalamus produces a huge 256 amino acid master hormone called POMC that controls your thyroid, your adrenals, your glucose metabolism, your day/night cycles, and what’s left over becomes endorphins that make you feel good.
-And POMC is just one of the many hormones your Hypothalamus makes to help you survive.
+In fact, it produces a huge 256 amino acid master hormone called POMC that controls your thyroid.
+POMC also controls your adrenals, your glucose metabolism, your day/night cycles.
+What’s leftover becomes endorphins that make you feel good.
+And POMC is just one of the many hormones it makes to help you survive.

 That’s why it’s so important to look at all your hormones since they work together.
-Supporting one gland, like your thyroid, without supporting the boss of your body – your Hypothalamus – is like just changing one tire on your vehicle when they’re all out of alignment.
+When you support one gland, like your thyroid, without supporting the boss of your body – your Hypothalamus – is like just changing one tire on your vehicle when they’re all out of alignment.

 #2: Balance Dark and Light

-At night your hypothalamus produces prolactin which deepens your sleep and tells your immune system to do its job protecting you.
-When the sun comes up, your hypothalamus produces dopamine to wake your body up.
+At night your hypothalamus produces prolactin.
+It deepens your sleep and tells your immune system to do its job protecting you.
+When the sun comes up, it produces dopamine to wake your body up.

 Your sleep-wake behavior, hormone secretion, cellular function, and gene expression are controlled by your hypothalamus.
 Exposing yourself to light at night increases your risk for certain cancers, metabolic dysfunction, and mood disorders.

 Your hypothalamus controls your circadian rhythm by being in tune with the light your skin and eyes are exposed to.
-Just wearing an eye mask while your partner watches TV in bed will not be enough to normalize your circadian rhythm and balance your hormones and your brain chemistry.
+Just wearing an eye mask while your partner watches TV in bed will not be enough to normalize your circadian rhythm.
+Nor will it balance your hormones and your brain chemistry.

 To help your Hypothalamus: